JAMelendezD/MolecularDynamicsPymol/index.md

 gmx grompp -f step6.0_minimization.mdp -o step6.0_minimization.tpr -c step5_charmm2gmx.pdb -p topol.top -r step5_charmm2gmx.pdb -maxwarn -1
 gmx mdrun -v -deffnm step6.0_minimization
 ```
-Now that you have your system in a local minimum you have to equilibrate it by slowly releasing it from the restrains for this we are going to run a series of 6 steps:
+Now that you have your system in a local minimum we have to equilibrate it by slowly releasing it from the restrains for this we are going to run a series of 6 steps:

 ```
 gmx grompp -f step6.1_equilibration.mdp -o step6.1_equilibration.tpr -c step6.0_minimization.gro -p topol.top -n index.ndx -r step5_charmm2gmx.pdb -maxwarn -1